w3f/w3f-education/docs/Rust/section3/borrowing.md

     // We allow the function to borrow our String as a reference - but mutable
     // Notice the `&mut` - this is necessary for any time we reference a mutable reference take_my_string_and_change_it(&mut name);
     // No longer an error!
 The main function maintains ownership.
-    // But we also modifed the value 😎 println!("{name}");
+    // But we also modified the value 😎 println!("{name}");
 }